Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 It took us about seven minutes to get up to the top.

-At no point did we ever not feel safe inside the gondola nor did it ever bounce around or act funny like these things can sometimes do.
+At no point did we feel unsafe inside the gondola, nor did it bounce around or act unpredictably like these things sometimes can.

-So if you are a bit on the fence about doing this due to a fear of heights, I think you’ll probably be fine.
+So if you’re on the fence about doing this because of a fear of heights, I think you’ll probably be fine.

-Once we got up to the top, it was pretty evident that we wouldn’t be spending much time at the overlooks but I’m sure they have some pretty nice views for you to admire on a clear day.
+Once we got to the top, it was pretty evident that we wouldn’t be spending much time at the overlooks, but I’m sure they offer some incredible views on a clear day.
 Or at least that’s what they tell me.

 This view right here is about as good as it got for us.
 And believe me, it didn’t last too long.